Prathamesh4545/StudentExercise2/README.md

   so if after you run the application any error occour in lombok you can add lombok executable jar file in your sts(spring tool suite) IDE

 # 5th Solution in Postman urls
+  # Note :- This url is only work in postman appliction, so first download postman apk than used as per request.
   # Note :- Id will be set automatic so you can using as per your requirment for now i'am using 202 for id.
   1. Add Student
        # Post Request :-  localhost:8080/addStudent